data-umbrella/event-transcripts/2023/85-kavengi-yellowbrick.md

 42:08 Q: Can the visualizations be used with Llama tools?
 43:16 Q: What packages other than pandas and python is Yellowbrick compatible with?
 Can it be used with Julia?
 43:45 Q: What is Yellowbrick's ability in the EDA (exploratory data science) space?
+45:16 Q: Is the confusion matrix assuming a threshold of 0.5?
+Is it possible to set it to a different value?
+46:05 Q: Can you pass more than one model for comparing different model visuals?
+47:22 Q: How long did it take you to become effective with Yellowbrick?
 ```
 https://github.com/data-umbrella/event-transcripts/issues/92